lkmeta/lkmeta/README.md

 I am an AI Engineer who is passionate about open-source Natural Language Processing (NLP) and Deep Learning projects.

 I am currently developing a web platform that can handle a variety of inputs, including images, text, videos, and tabular data.
-The platform will be able to create ML/DL workflows for training models and provide businesses value.
+The platform will be able to create ML/DL workflows for training models and provide business value.

 Aside from that, I am interested in generative AI, Large Language Models (LLMs), and computer vision.